utsavanand/blog/_pages/about.md

 That was Cameron Tucker in Modern Family.

-And by that that very definition, I would like to say I am a dreamer struggling with reality.
+And by that very definition, I would like to say I am a dreamer trying not to get too close to the sun.